zuyouchen/225-final-proj/proposal.md

 **Function Efficiency**

 Dijkstra’s Algorithm - Using Dijkstra’s algorithm on our dataset will incur a time complexity of O(V^2) where V is the number of vertices in the graph.

-SSSP - Considering this problem will be solved using Dijkstra's algorithm, it will also take O(V^2) time where V is the number of vertices in the graph.
+Floyd-Warshall Algorithm - This algorithm is O(V^3), where V is the number of vertices in the graph.
+This makes it less efficient than Dijkstra's algorithm but it can be used to find the shortest path between all pairs, whereas Dijkstra's algorithm can only be used to find the shortest path between a single pair.

 BFS - implemented properly, BFS should incur a time complexity of O(n) where n is the number of nodes in our graph.

-Visualization - Our function will traverse our shortest path using whichever algorithm we want to visualize, so it will either be O(V^2) if we are visualizing Dijkstra's/SSSP or O(n) if we are visualizing BFS.
+Visualization - Our function will traverse our shortest path using whichever algorithm we want to visualize, so it will either be O(V^2) if we are visualizing Dijkstra's, O(V^3) if Floyd-Warshall, or O(n) if we are visualizing BFS.

 **Testing Strategy**

+To test our graph representation, we can create a simple graph and use the same functions, testing if nodes and edges are as expected.

-To test Dijkstra’s and SSSP, we can write test cases to assert the amount of total time it takes to traverse the graph via our expected best path.
+To test Dijkstra’s, we can write test cases to assert the amount of total time it takes to traverse the graph via our expected best path.
 Furthermore, using game knowledge, we can evaluate if the algorithm traversed makes sense given our constraints.
 We can write test cases where we assert or require that the amount of time should equal.

+To test Floyd-Warshall, we can create a simple graph and run our Floyd-Warshall algorithm to check for correct paths.
+We can also use some smaller examples from our larger graph (ex: nodes that are one or two edges apart) and compare with manual best-paths.

 To test BFS, our algorithm must print out every single node in the correct order.